idhuohua/GPSdesign/GPSdesign_API/README.md

         ...
 ```

 **Note:** Currently, all data transmissions are processed using JSON format.
 MongoDB stores all information in JSON format, and PNG images are saved in the `../images` directory.
-Modifications can be made in the `./apps/designWeb/logic.py` file.
+To modify file paths, you can use the `./apps/designWeb/logic.py` file.
+Please ensure that the folder exists before saving the image.

 ### Large Model Integration